ljw1004/csharpspec/csharp/classes.md

 }
 ```

 An extension method is a regular static method.
-In addition, where its enclosing static class is in scope, an extension method can be invoked using instance method invocation syntax (§7.6.5.2), using the receiver expression as the first argument.
+In addition, where its enclosing static class is in scope, an extension method can be invoked using instance method invocation syntax ([Extension method invocations](expressions.md#extension-method-invocations)), using the receiver expression as the first argument.

 The following program uses the extension methods declared above:
 ```csharp